mitre/fhir-exercises/Exercise_4/docs/part-1.md

     Additonal infomration on the **LOINC coding terminology** is available here: [https://loinc.org]( https://loinc.org){target=_blank}

 ??? question "Knowledge Check: Where would I look to find human-readable description of the specific LOINC code?"
-    The `Test Order Name` attribute provides additional details on the specific LOINC code.
+    The `Long Common Name` attribute provides the human-readable description for a specific LOINC code.

 ### CPT